 - How can we make our communities and societies more cohesive?

-The resource pack was prepared by our Colloquium Committee of early career researchers, and can be downloaded from this page, ahead of the event.
+This resource pack was prepared by our Colloquium Committee of early career researchers, and can be downloaded from this page.